Junior Ambassador Program for Teens

 Watch: Student Summer Program Collage

-Junior Ambassadors serve others and at the same time, make new friends, learn new skills, and enjoy a fulfilling, meaningful and unforgettable summer.
-Their enthusiasm and generosity enrich the lives of the patients, visitors and employees of Cleveland Clinic.
+Junior Ambassadors serve others and at the same time, make new friends, learn new skills, and enjoy a fulfilling, meaningful and unforgettable volunteer experience.
+Their enthusiasm and generosity enrich the lives of the patients, visitors and caregivers of Cleveland Clinic.

 People come to Cleveland Clinic because they or someone they love needs medical treatment and care.
 The Junior Ambassadors join the collaborative efforts of all our volunteers and employees in welcoming, assisting and caring for patients.
 The theme of “Patients First” guides and directs the Junior Ambassadors' various activities.